Sponsored Free Health Care Events

 AB 2699 added California Business and Professions Code Section 901 (B&P Section 901), which provides a framework whereby healing arts boards are authorized to adopt regulations under which a health care practitioner licensed and in good standing in another state, district or territory of the United States may, under specified conditions, provide health care services for a limited time in California without obtaining California licensure.
 These professional services only can be provided at free health care events sponsored by certain entities.

-Although AB 2699 became effective in 2011, the program could not be implemented until regulations were in place.
 The Board has adopted Sections 1333,1333.1,1333.2, and 1333.3 of Title 16 of the California Code of Regulations to implement the provisions of B&P Section 901.
 Click on this link to view the regulations.
 These regulations only apply to out-of-state M.D.s.
 Other healthcare professionals should check with the appropriate California board for eligibility requirements to participate in free health care events.

 Under the auspices of this program, free health care events can be sponsored either by a local government entity or a “sponsoring entity.”